sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You have standard processes in place for the end of a project, that follow all legal requirements and data security best practice.
+* - You must have standard processes in place for the end of a project, that follow all legal requirements and data security best practice.
   - This includes the archiving of quality and log data along with the archiving or deletion of data sets.
   - Mandatory
 ```